isomorphisms/economics/README.md

 -- | -- | --
 Cargill | a | b | Detroit | x | salt mines (sell road salt to cities for the winter) Bechtel | mining; Halliburton competitor; see [[world bank conspiracy

+## SIC codes and NAICS

+### forming a corporation

+Some losers will call themselves "CEO of [0-employee company]" to try to impress you.
+It's not impressive.
+I started a company (by which I mean I filed the paperwork and paid a minimal fee).
+I had a couple IC's

+It used to take an act of Parliament to create a limited liability company (eg, Verenigde Oostindische Compagnie).

+#### IC's versus employees

+You can go to jail if you try to 1099 someone who needs a W-2.
+This is something you need to do our own legal reconnaissance on and take your own risks, but roughly: if you control the means, method, timing, tools, .......

+I applied to a job not too long ago that required on their application form that you are OK with them paying an LLC you control.
+(That way they don't have to file or pay taxes; you have to do that.)
+I'm not a lawyer but that sounds all kinds of illegal to me.
+Plus the CEO seemed shady and their application questions were dumb.
+But anyway, just because you *might* get away with it, you might also spend half a decade in a cement cell with six walls around you and an hour in the sun every day with other convicts.
+Great time to read books though.

+- Illinois dude who flouted the law and went to white collar prison
+- Orange County debacle